Back to Blog

 MySQL Workbench does the job.
 It's free, it's official, and it supports everything from data modeling to server administration.
 But it carries baggage.
 The interface feels dated, startup is slow, and there's no AI assistance built in.

 If you mostly need to browse data, run queries, and edit rows without the overhead of a full IDE, a lighter tool might suit you better.
-QueryGlow gives you a modern web-based UI with AI-powered query generation, Safe Mode to block dangerous operations, and support for six databases — not just MySQL.
-One-time $79 payment, no subscriptions.
+QueryGlow is web-based — open a URL and you're in your database from any device.
+It's self-hosted on your infrastructure with zero telemetry, includes AI-powered query generation (bring your own API key, only schema sent), and supports six databases — not just MySQL. $79 once, no subscriptions.
 See our full QueryGlow vs MySQL Workbench comparison for a detailed breakdown.

 Tags: